Supervised driving, explained

 - Delaware — Parent's Supervised Driving Program guide

-- Florida — HSMV 71143 Certification of Driving Experience
+- Florida — HSMV 71143 Certification of Driving Experience of a Minor

 - Georgia — DDS-7 Driving Experience Affidavit